GN DAL03330.015 Guidelines on Subpoenas and Court Orders

 A. Introduction

-SSA Field Offices (FO) and Disability Determination Services (DDS) are frequently served with subpoenas or court orders that purportedly require SSA and DDS employees and medical consultants to produce and possibly testify about information concerning a specific number holder (NH) contained in the agency's system of records or to testify about their observations on a claimant or about SSA programs.
+SSA Field Offices (FO) are frequently served with subpoenas or court orders that purportedly require SSA employees to produce and possibly testify about information concerning a specific number holder (NH) contained in the agency's system of records or to testify about their observations on a claimant or about SSA programs.

 1. The difference between subpoenas and court orders